New Podcast Explores the Magic, Folklore and Inspiration Found in the Mountains

 The podcast delves into Barron’s writing process, the inspiration behind his beloved characters and his belief in the transformative power of nature and everyday heroism.
 Topics range from Celtic mythology to combating climate change and ensuring racial equity in outdoor spaces.

-Fans of Barron’s acclaimed fantasy series The Merlin Saga (now being developed into a feature film by Disney) won’t be surprised by the topics covered.
+Fans of Barron’s acclaimed fantasy series the Merlin Saga (now being developed into a feature film by Disney) won’t be surprised by the topics covered.
 The author, raised for a time in Colorado, has always been a passionate conservationist, traveling the country to speak on the importance of protecting our planet and supporting young people who are making a difference in their communities through his annual Gloria Barron Prize for Young Heroes.

 “I’m one of those lucky writers who really loves talking with people,” says Barron.
 “Speaking at public libraries, or schools, or bookstores, or conventions, whatever.
 I love the interaction of storytelling.
 For about three years, people kept asking if I’d do a podcast, and for whatever reason, I just didn’t feel ready.
 And then last fall, in the aftermath of Giant [his most recent book], I had to do book events by video.
 I was skeptical, but it really worked.
 I was able to welcome several hundred people at each go.
 It occurred to me that the podcast would be as beautiful a form for story.
 I liked the challenge of that.”